pebakery/pebakery-docs/Commands/Interface/ReadInterface.md

 | ComboBox     | (Delimited String) List of items assigned to the control. |
 | RadioGroup   | (Delimited String) List of options assigned to the control. |

-PeBakery will return the list of items in pipe delimited `|` format unless the `Delim=` argument specifies otherwise.
+PEBakery will return the items as a pipe delimited `|` list unless the `Delim=` argument specifies otherwise.
 Attempting to read `Items` from an unsupported control will result in an error.

 The `Value` Property is only supported in these controls: